bjarkebrodin/Notes/Distributed Systems/REST.md

 ## State in distributed systems

-Problem with stateful transfers on client-server architecture : scalability is horrible, we would need a thread or some asynchronous process involving context switches for each of the
+Problem with stateful transfers on client-server architecture : scalability is horrible, we would need a thread for each of the clients

 We make it scalable by removing the state from a process, and instead create a model that relies on all the necessary